 Quick Note: Muscle Does Not Weigh More Than Fat

 This needs to be stated – muscle does not weigh more than fat.
-A pound is a pound whether it’s fat, muscle, bone, feathers, or lead.
+A pound is a pound whether it’s fat, muscle, bone, feathers, animal feces, or lead.
 However, muscle is more dense than fat.

 Muscle is more dense than fat, and that’s why a woman who’s been training hard and, despite losing body fat, hasn’t seen the number on the scale change much, if any, because she’s built muscle, too.

 This is one reason why building muscle is a very good thing for women.